Transition from another Primary / Infant School

 Transition from each Year Group is supported so that the children have met with their new teachers and are familiar with the new classroom environment and organisation.

 At St Francis CofE (Aided) Junior School we have a flexible approach and additional visit opportunities or multi-agency meetings can be organised if required.
-Emma (Social Learning Mentor) provides support for parents with transition concerns.
+Miss Sophie Mason (Social Learning Mentor) provides support for parents with transition concerns.